mantidproject/mantid/docs/source/release/v6.0.0/mantidworkbench.rst

 - The colorfill plot on ragged workspaces will have the correct horizontal extent.
 - Fix replot of colorfill image after a workspace is replaced.
 - Fixed a bug causing an error when double clicking a ragged workspace.
+- Fixed a bug which caused a terminate dialogue to be raised if the user zoomed in far enough while using the SliceViewer on MDE workspaces.

 :ref:`Release 6.0.0 <v6.0.0>`